mnpenner/querybuilder/notes.md

 into an array, and the user can supply values for any missing params via their name..?
 It should probably throw an exception if the user creates two Q\params with the same name.
 If they want to do that, they need to use the same instance.

 Making everything immutable would make the API easier to work with.
-Each fluent call would return a new instance...
+Each fluent call would return a new instance. e.g.

+    public function distinct() {
+        $clone = clone $this;
+        $clone->distinct = true;
+        return $clone;
+    }

+How expensive is this....is it worth it?